IriLrnr/EvIBM/DETAILED.md

 //in main.c
 #include "functions.h"
 ```

-So that way, the libraries declared in functions.h can be used in main.c.
-I will not expose the full graph.h and linkedlist.h code here, but you can trust me it works, I tested it extensively.
+So that way, the libraries declared in {~~functions.h~>`functions.h`~~} can be used in {~~main.c~>`main.c`~~}.
+I will not expose the full {~~graph.h~>`graph.h`~~} and {~~linkedlist.h~>`linkedlist.h`~~} code here, {==but you can trust me it works, I tested it extensively==}{>>Acho melhor algo do tipo “for brevity, but you are welcome to look at the source”<<}.

 The main file will appear in order, so every code part beginning with "//main" in this file, is exactly in the same order as it appears in the main section.
 We cannot apply the same method for presenting the functions' library, because the same function can be used more than once.
 The most complicated parts of the functions library will be presented, and the rest is docummented in the last section.
+{>>Se você usar aquele programa que eu te passei, você consegue incluir o número das linhas (e potêncialmente a função de que vieram<<}

-To initialize the code, because c is a typed language, we need to declare the variables what we are using
+To initialize the code, because {~~c~>`C`~~} is a typed language, we need to declare the variables what we are using
+{>>Esse tipo de comentário não acrescenta muita coisa.
+Todo mundo (que vai ler
+isso) sabe que C tem tipos.
+O que você pode explicar é qual a sua inteção para
+essas variáveis.
+Se isso não for relevante, você pode simplesmente dizer “deixo
+as declarações para referência”<<}
 ```c
 //in main.c
 int main(){...}